artsy/artsy.github.io/_posts/2019-01-20-artsy-engineering-hiring.md

 <aside>
   <div class="question">
-    Where do you still think Artsy has to grow, in terms of how it hires engineers?
+    <h3>Where do you still think Artsy has to grow, in terms of how it hires engineers?</h3>
   </div>
   <div class="answer">
     <img src="/images/artsy-engineering-hiring/lily.jpg">